Tuition Fees List: 2024/25 Home Postgraduate Taught

 Payments in respect of all bursary, scholarship or award schemes will be paid as detailed in the criteria for each scheme, providing all eligibility criteria have been met.
 Further information on all of the schemes available in the 2024/25 academic year can be found on our funding page.

-If you are eligible, you will be informed of the payment schedule.
+If you are eligible, you will receive a confirmation email advising the amount awarded and the payment schedule.

 If your circumstances change, for example if your household income is reassessed at a higher value by Student Finance, you may have to repay all or part of your bursary.